Nouns and Verbs in Inglish: -îhe, -yhe

 Noun Usage:

-Ћe sudden deþ of þe hiro shocked evrioun.
+Ћe sudden deþ of þe hiro shocked evryoun.

 Hie boht nú tyhs for his próject.